Research the company on their websites ( check below on how to research)

 Check what is under your nose beforehand (buggers)

-Women wear close shoes, with comfortable heels, tie up your hair or pin it up, collared blouse, stocking for the short dress above the knees
+Women wear closed shoes, with comfortable heels, tie up hair or pin it up, a collared blouse, stocking for the short dress above the knees

-Men wear Suit and Tie or business casual
+Men wear Suits and Ties or business casual

 Bring 3 copies of resumes, one pen, and a notebook